-Policy and Legislation: Getting in with the times
+Policy and Legislation: Getting with the times

 From e-scooters to e-skateboards, new technologies have ushered in more active transportation options over the years.
 Problem is, these devices aren’t technically allowed on public roads and sidewalks yet.
 It’s our job to bring the Motor Vehicle Act up to speed by working with communities to test ways to introduce them safely.

-The electric kick scooter (i.e. e-scooter) pilot program is designed to do just that.
+The electric kick scooter (i.e. e-scooter) pilot project is designed to do just that.
 Currently, the communities of Kelowna, Nanaimo, West Vancouver, North Vancouver (district and city), Vancouver, Richmond and Vernon are participating in a three-year pilot allowing the use of e-scooters in an effort to help us update our plans and regulations.

 Active Transportation Education/Encouragement Programs

 And just as this blog is meant to inform you about active transportation opportunities and encourage you to give it a try, we also work with community partners to support initiatives.
 For example, the EveryoneRides Grade 4 and 5, developed and delivered by HUB Cycling, teaches kids cycling skills and safety.
 Since the start of the program in 2019, more than 22,000 students have participated in a combination of online, in-class and on-bike learning.
 That’s a lot of up-and-coming avid cyclists!
 This skill development gives students the option to use the many new and upgraded cycling facilities that communities across the province have been building.